bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

 Inline mutation:

-The webhook also support inline mutation when your secret needs to be replaced somewhere inside a string.
+The webhook also supports inline mutation when your secret needs to be replaced somewhere inside a string.

 Set the annotation `vault.security.banzaicloud.io/inline-mutation` to `true` and: